 Members: Your genotype for rs307355 is —.

-SCNN1A gene: codes for a salt sensitive receptor.
+SCNN1A gene: codes for a salt-sensitive receptor.
 These receptors are found in our salt taste receptors as well as elsewhere in the body.
-Genetically, some are linked with being more or less likely to have blood pressure that is sensitive to the amount of salt in the diet.
+Genetically, some are linked with being more or less likely to have blood pressure sensitive to the amount of salt in the diet.

 Members: Your genotype for rs11614164 is —.